Browse KB Articles

 KB Number: 10028

-This article describes the differences between the rolling shutter used in CMOS sensors and the global (a.k.a. frame) shutter used in CCD sensors.
+This article describes the differences between the rolling shutter and the global (or frame) shutter.

-Some types of CCD image sensors, such as the interline CCDs used by most PGR Imaging Products, provide an electronic shutter mechanism known as a global (or frame) shutter.
+Some types of image sensors used by Point Grey imaging products provide an electronic shutter mechanism known as a global shutter.
 In imagers that use a global shutter, the entire imager is reset before integration to remove any residual signal in the sensor wells.
 The wells (pixels) then accumulate charge for some period of time, with the light collection starting and ending at exactly the same time for all pixels.
 At the end of the integration period (time during which light is collected), all charges are simultaneously transferred to light shielded areas of the sensor.
 The light shield prevents further accumulation of charge during the readout process.
 The charges are then shifted out of the light shielded areas of the sensor and read out.

-The rolling shutter in a CMOS image sensor works differently, in that the photodiodes (pixels) do not collect light at the same time.
-All pixels in one row of the imager collect light during exactly the same period of time, but the time light collection starts and ends is slightly different for each row.
+With the rolling shutter, the photodiodes (pixels) do not collect light at the same time.
+All the pixels in one row of the imager collect light during exactly the same period of time, but the time that light collection starts and ends is slightly different for each row.
 The top row of the imager is the first one to start collecting the light and is the first one to finish collecting.
 The start and end of the light collection for each following row is slightly delayed.
 The total light collection time for each row is exactly the same, and the delay between rows is constant.

 Strobe Light Capture

 Rolling shutter integration is not well-suited for capturing short-pulse light sources such as strobe light.
 Unless the light source remains on for the duration of exposure, there is no guarantee that adjusting shutter time or strobe duration will result in adequate capture of the light source.
 Point Grey recommends against using rolling shutter sensors for short-pulse light applications.